jychen21/Habana-LLM-Viewer/README.md

 ![Mixtral-8x7B Projection](./figure/decode_projection.png)

 ## Notes
-1. Currently only with single card, will support multi-card or multi-node.
+1. Currently only with single card, will support multi-card / multi-node.
 2. Only cover Mixtral-8x7B, will cover more